nostrumbiodiscovery/pele_platform/docs/build_docs/source/changelog/index.rst

 - Introduced automated bandwidth selection for the meanshift algorithm.

+- PELE Plotter 1.1 with new plot types and filtering option

 - Saving analysis parameters to file for later inspection.

 - Added support for Open Force Field 2.0.